West Elk Challenge

 West Elk Challenge Trail Marathon

-The West Elk Challenge is a point-to-point trail event through Western Colorado’s North Fork Valley held in early October during peak fall color.
-Two course options share much of the route and both finish in the Town of Paonia.
+The West Elk Challenge is a point-to-point trail race through Western Colorado’s North Fork Valley held in early October during peak fall color.
+The event offers two distances and finishes in the Town of Paonia.
+All proceeds fund scholarships for The Nature Connection’s summer camps, with a fundraising goal of $25,000 for camp scholarships.

-- Marathon (26.2 miles) starts at Crawford State Park.
+- Marathon (26.2 miles) starts at Crawford State Park

-- 30K (about 18 miles) starts near Needle Rock at the county road.
+- 30K (about 18 miles) starts near Needle Rock